-Mount Kilimanjaro is also called the “Roof of Africa” or the Crown of Tanzania, Mount Kilimanjaro is both Africa’s highest mountain and the world’s tallest free standing peak.
-Standing at 5,875 metres above sea level, Kilimanjaro is also unique as it is located just 330km from the equator.
+Mount Kilimanjaro is also called the “Roof of Africa” or the Crown of Tanzania, Mount Kilimanjaro is both Africa’s highest mountain and the world’s tallest free-standing peak.
+Standing at 5,875 meters above sea level, Kilimanjaro is also unique as it is located just 330km from the equator.

 The mountain consists of three volcanic summits: Shira (3,962m), Mawenzi (5,149m), and Kibo (5,895m).
 Shira is the oldest of the three summits and is an extinct volcano, while Mawenzi and Kibo are both dormant and could erupt again in the future.